wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 -   `xmgrace`

+!!! note
-Note: it is possible to request output in both formats eg `bands_format = gnuplot xmgrace`
+    it is possible to request output in both formats eg `bands_format = gnuplot xmgrace`

 ### `integer :: bands_plot_project(:)`